-The more complete your LinkedIn profile, the more chances you will have to be found and to be contacted.
+The more complete your LinkedIn profile is, the better your chances to be found and contacted.
 Use your LinkedIn profile like a resume and provide prospective employers with detailed information on your skills and experience.
-You can customize your profile’s unique URL to make it easier to find and increase its visibility.
+And be sure to customize your profile’s unique URL to make it easier to find and increase its visibility.

-What to Include in Your LinkedIn Profile When You're Unemployed
+How to Update Your LinkedIn Profile When You're Unemployed

-What to include in your LinkedIn profile when you are unemployed is an issue.
-That's because even though you might be unemployed, you want to present yourself in a positive light to prospective employers and to networking contacts.
-Here are tips for what to include in your profile when you're out of work.
+Updating your LinkedIn profile to reflect that you're unemployed can create an issue.
+Even though you might be unemployed, you must still present yourself in a positive light to prospective employers and to networking contacts.

-LinkedIn Mobile features include searching and viewing profiles, inviting new connections, access to LinkedIn answers, and actionable network updates.
-You can send and receive messages, look up user or company profiles, and even upload your resume to job openings all in the palm of your hand.
-Use it to keep your job search moving forward when you're on the road.
+The LinkedIn Mobile App features include searching and viewing profiles, inviting new connections, accessing LinkedIn answers, and actionable network updates.
+You can send and receive messages, look up user or company profiles, and even upload your resume to apply for job openings.
+Use the app to keep your job search moving forward when you're on the road.